Kids (Ages 5-8)

 Beginners & Juniors

 SWJA’s beginners’ program is designed for juniors, ages 5 to 12.
 Our primary focus in teaching at that this level is fun with the safety and well-being of the student.
 We teach fundamental judo principles through a variety of movements and games, simple physical exercise and building of stamina.
 We teach judo etiquette including the proper way to wear your uniform and tie your belt, bowing, walking, sitting and introduction to basic Japanese words used in judo.
 We spend a considerable amount of time teaching how to fall properly to help prevent injuries to themselves and other students.
-Once they students have learned how to fall, we then introduce them to three throws: hip throw, shoulder throw and a leg sweep, along with several mat techniques for pinning.
+Once they students have learned how to fall, we then introduce them to three throws: hip throw, shoulder throw and a leg sweep, several mat techniques for pinning and movement and gripping.

 Once students gain a competency in the etiquette, techniques and words, and display the discipline and maturity to participate in class, they may be promoted to the intermediate or senior classes.